arielzn/arielzn.github.io/_posts/2016-10-05-git-commands.markdown

+That's the setup.

-That's the setup, it's a good idea to always work in an independent 'dev' branch so the master can be always kept in sync with upstream and compared with our current work one.
+When developing in your fork it's a good idea to work in an independent 'dev' branch so the master can be always kept in sync with upstream and compared with our current work one.

 {% highlight bash %}
 $ git checkout -b dev
-   work on your branch
+$ git push origin dev
+{% endhighlight %}

+Then after modifying code and commiting you can compare with the master

+{% highlight bash %}
 $ git diff master dev
 {% endhighlight %}